 Long-term care post-baccalaureate certification

 Advance your healthcare career with a Long-Term Care Post Baccalaureate Certificate from Davenport University.
 Designed for working professionals who already have their bachelor’s, this program will prepare you to pursue a career as a licensed nursing home administrator.
+What's even better — you don't need to have a healthcare background or healthcare degree.
 You’ll finish the program with a deep understanding of the long-term healthcare industry, plus you’ll be prepared to sit for your licensing exam.

 Earn your long-term care administration certificate online through our Global Campus, Michigan's first online learning community.